wvchallenges/se-challenge-expenses/Wave/README.txt

 ----------
-1. Please run the Database deployment script first in an on premise sql server or cloud sql server the database script is included in the solution. once created, please update the connection string int the Wave.JobProcessing Project Appconfig file Alternatively, leave the connection string in the project intact, It has my Azure SQl Credential.
-You can use it
+1. Please run the Database deployment script first in an on premise sql server or cloud sql server the database script is included in the solution. once created, please update the connection string in the Wave.JobProcessing Project Appconfig file Alternatively, leave the connection string in the project intact, It has my Azure SQl Credential.
+You can use it for testing this solution

 2. SetUp a Service Bus Queue
 on Microsof Azure Portal, create a service Bus Namespace and update the connection string